The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 Photo of Sherlin Beckham of Chris Antzoulis

-Writing about watches, and now talking about them on a podcast, means being part of the same ecosystem this piece is critiquing.
-Words carry weight.
-Enthusiasm travels.
-A passing mention can be enough to tip someone from curiosity into checkout.
+Writing about watches, and now talking about them on a podcast, means I’m part of the same ecosystem this piece is critiquing.
+My words carry weight (as do yours), and my enthusiasm travels out.
+A passing product mention can be enough to tip someone from curiosity into a purchase.

-That realization sits heavy sometimes.
-Not because influence is inherently unethical, but because it is psychologically effective.
-The same mechanisms that make a trusted creator persuasive also apply here: credibility built over time, emotional rapport, shared language, shared values.
+That realization sits heavily with me.
+I want to point out that I don’t believe influence is inherently unethical.
+I believe, however, that it is psychologically effective.
+The same mechanisms that make a creator persuasive apply here as well.
+Credibility is built over time, along with that emotional rapport, our shared language, and shared values.

-My own self‑deprecation doesn’t absolve responsibility.
-Quietly rolling one’s eyes at one’s own hype doesn’t undo the fact that recommendations land.
-Even casual ones.
+My own self‑deprecation doesn’t absolve my personal responsibility in an attempt at connection as honestly as I can.
+Quietly rolling my eyes at myself and the hype I contribute to doesn’t undo the fact that some of my recommendations might land.
+Even if they’re casual in nature.

-Which means there’s a responsibility not to silence enthusiasm, but to be deliberate with it.
+All this means is that there’s a responsibility not to silence our own enthusiasm, but rather to be more deliberate with it.

 Language Matters More Than We Admit

 Psychologically, framing matters.
 Saying something is “worth owning” carries a different weight than saying it’s “interesting.”
-Saying something is a “must‑have” short‑circuits reflection in a way that “worth discussing” does not.
+Saying something is a “must‑have” short‑circuits self-reflection in a way that declaring something “worth discussing” does not.
+One of these is meant to continue the conversation, while the other makes the decision for another person.

-Not every release needs to move beyond discussion.
+Not every release needs to go beyond discussion.

-Not every watch needs to be tried to be understood.
+Not every watch needs to be tried to understand.

 Not every moment of excitement needs to end in a transaction.